srp33/ShinyLearner/UserScripts/docs/classification_crossvalidation.md

-**DESCRIPTION**
+## DESCRIPTION

-This {command} command executes the specified algorithm(s) using a k-fold cross-validation strategy.
+The `classification_crossvalidation` command executes the specified algorithm(s) using a k-fold cross-validation strategy.
 It performs classification (but not feature selection or hyperparameter optimization).

 **REQUIRED ARGUMENTS**

     --data [file_path]
     --description [description]
+    --output-dir [dir_path]
     --folds [number]
     --iterations [number]
     --classif-algo [file_path]
-    --output-dir [dir_path]

 The `--data` argument allows you to specify input data file(s) in one of the [supported formats](https://github.com/srp33/ShinyLearner/blob/master/InputFormats.md).

 The `--description` value should be a user-friendly description of the analysis that will be performed.
 This description will be specified in the output files.
 If the description contains space characters, be sure to surround it in quotation marks.

+The `--output-dir` argument allows you to indicate where [output files](https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md) will be stored.
+If this directory does not already exist, ShinyLearner will create it.

 The `--folds` argument must be an integer.
 If the value is either 0 or equal to the number of samples in the data set, leave-one-out cross validation will be used.
 If neither of these situations occurs, k-fold cross validation will be used, and the specified value will be used as *k*.